Guanciale. Jowl bacon. Pig candy.

 Guanciale, as with most cured meats, requires time to be really good.
-I started by curing mine for only 3-4 weeks, but now I prefer 12-16 weeks.
+I started by curing mine for only 3 to 4 weeks, but now I prefer 12 to 16 weeks.
 The depth of flavor in a longer-cured guanciale is markedly better than one cured for a shorter period.
 You could go longer than 16 weeks, if you’d like.

 Why bother making jowl bacon when you can make regular belly bacon?
 Because jowls work harder.
 They did an awful lot of chewing when Mr. Piggy was alive and any muscle that works hard tastes better, in this case, porkier.
 Guanciale, especially long-cured guanciale, will have a stronger, more pronounced flavor, than regular pancetta or bacon.